-- Never EVER use soap – soap will remove the seasoning (but won’t with simple washing), cause it to rust and damage the oven
+- Don’t overuse soap – soap, in theory, can remove the seasoning (but won’t with simple washing), cause it to rust and damage the oven

-- Wash it right away – preferably while the pot is still hot
+- Wash it right away – preferably while the pot is still warm

 - Dry it immediately – this will help avoid rust.
 Even put it on the burner for 2-3 minutes

 - Rub oil on it after each cleaning – once it is completely dry